See our guide to linear shower drain pros and cons including its problems, how it works, and the comparison between the center drain and linear drain.

 And although it may be true that these drains can be crazy expensive, if they are something you can afford, it might just be worth your while.
 They’re gorgeous additions to the bathroom.

-How Well Do Linear-Designed Drain Systems Work?
+How Well Do Linear Design Drain Systems Work?

 It really functions pretty much the same way as a center drain does; it just has a lot of pre-drain aesthetics going on before it drains everything out.
 Under regular circumstances, they function just fine and can work extremely well.

-For more related ideas see our gallery of the infinity shower drain page.
+For more related ideas, see our gallery of the infinity shower drain page.